IronVelo/wolf-crypto/wolf-crypto/tests/README.md

 To address `SHAKE` a new parser for it must be implemented for the MCTs and KATs, after this is complete implementing the tests will be straight forward.
-There is not much heavy lifting involved in this, but much work needs to be put in (in the freetime that I have) for ensuring that these tests are being performed **correctly**.
+There is not much heavy lifting involved in this, but much work needs to be put in (in the free time that I have) for ensuring that these tests are being performed **correctly**.

 We have a utility for loading the necessary associated data with each test from NIST, and validators to